HadrienGardeur/read-aloud-best-practices/voice-selection.md

 On all platforms, language and regional preferences can be obtained through the following APIs:

 - On the Web, this informations is provided by the browser to a remote server using the [`Accept-Language`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language) header in HTTP and an ordered list of [BCP 47 language tags](https://datatracker.ietf.org/doc/html/rfc5646) (`en-US` for example).
 Web apps can also access this information using [`navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages).
-- On Android, the [`Locale`](https://developer.android.com/reference/java/util/Locale) class can be called to return this information.
+- On Android and Chrome OS, the [`Locale`](https://developer.android.com/reference/java/util/Locale) class can be called to return this information.
 Applications can have their own language setting in recent versions of Android, but it's best to use system settings instead since they can return multiple languages and/or regions.
 - On Apple devices, a similar [`Locale`](https://developer.apple.com/documentation/foundation/locale#2891954) structure is available and can [return the user's preferred languages](https://developer.apple.com/documentation/foundation/locale#2891954).
 This is also available when working with [`AVSpeechSynthesisVoice`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice) using the [`currentLanguageCode()`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice/1619707-currentlanguagecode) method.

 Similarly, all platforms provide language and regional information when listing voices:

 - On the Web, [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information slightly inconsistently in the [`lang`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/lang) property for each voice (related issues have been filed for [Chrome](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/13) and for [Firefox](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/17) on Android).
-- On Android, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`getLocale()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#getLocale()).
+- On Android and Chrome OS, this information is available as a method for [each voice](https://developer.android.com/reference/kotlin/android/speech/tts/Voice) using [`getLocale()`](https://developer.android.com/reference/kotlin/android/speech/tts/Voice#getLocale()).
 - On Apple devices, this information is available as a property for [each voice](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice) under [`language`](https://developer.apple.com/documentation/avfaudio/avspeechsynthesisvoice/1619698-language).

 **Recommendations:**